bpucker/APPLS/README.md

 # APPLS
 Applied Python Programming for Life Scientists

 This course is intended for life scientists without any prior knowledge.
 The objective is to provide a sufficient amount of knowledge about Python to solve small problems by writing simple scripts.
 Feel free to re-use my slides and please report any mistakes that you discover.
+I am planning to provide an updated version in the future.
+Please read the wiki for further information.

-The last part contains examples from my own published research:
+The last part contains examples from my published research:

 Pucker, B., Holtgräwe, D., Rosleff Sörensen, T., Stracke, R., Viehöver, P., and Weisshaar, B. (2016).
 A de novo Genome Sequence Assembly of the Arabidopsis thaliana Accession Niederzenz-1 Displays Presence/Absence Variation and Strong Synteny.
 PloS‑ONE 11:e0164321.